Jayne Jackson Photography

 PROJECT PILOT:

 February 2024 saw the launch of the Empowered by HILDA COLES project.
 This was funded and made collaboratively with The Museum of East Dorset, to highlight its founder, Hilda Coles.
 Initial illustrations were made by Scenographer and Community Artist, Sophie Fretwell and adapted by teen, Emma, based on her own interpretation of Hilda's narrative.
 A skirt was made using images of the original, business accounts ledgers, hand written by Hilda Coles and 'buttons' were added with tiny historical photographs of the real Hilda's child and adult life.
 A Museum 'replica' custom bag was made by costume maker, Nancy Beardall and a narrative rich jacket was made to highlight elements of Hilda (known as Mick's) story.
-The content will be exhibited at Museum of East Dorset in Spring 2024.
+The content is currently being exhibited at Museum of East Dorset, UK.

 'I feel truly inspired to showcase this character; it's a sense of achievement for me.
 Connecting with this impactful woman has been an empowering confidence builder.
 I particularly enjoyed embodying her and creating a statement piece of a strong, confident character, which I surprised myself at doing." - teen participant, Emma